 There are many resources online to help you find support.
 These websites are a great starting point:

 Your doctor, hospital, or treatment provider can also provide you with a list of support groups in your area.

 Engage in quality social interactions

-According to The National Institutes of Health (NIH), people living with cancer are slightly more likely to survive five years or more after chemotherapy if they interact during chemotherapy with others who have survived five years or longer.
+According to people living with cancer are slightly more likely to survive five years or more after chemotherapy if they interact during chemotherapy with others who have survived five years or longer.
 This is because these social interactions provide a more positive outlook and help to reduce stress.

 Here are just a few simple ways you can engage socially:

 - take a walk or bike ride with others

 - play a game of cards or a board game with friends

 It’s normal to feel scared, overwhelmed, and uncertain after a metastatic breast cancer diagnosis.
 But you can overcome those emotions.
 By engaging in physical and social activities, you can improve your quality of life, reduce stress, and have a positive affect on your outlook.